twiby/twibint/README.md

 integer can be used, though they don't implement the `Copy` trait.

-These types let you choose the underlying digit representation (`u32` or `u64`, maybe more in the future) via a generic type parameter.
+These types let you choose the underlying digit representation (`u32` or `u64`) via a generic type parameter.
 All features are identical.
 You're welcome to try both to see what's most efficient for your use case on your particular machine.
+Typical usage include defining `type BigUint = BigUint<u64>;` at the beginning of your project.

 Each integer can also be saved to, or imported from, a file, using `BigUint::write_to_file`, or `Imported::read_from_file`.
 The import